|Guide||♦||7 Triplogs||0 Topics|

 In 2020 someone stole the trail signs, so there is only a standing post (possibly by the same people that spray-painted arrows on rocks along the very obvious trail).
 Weave through the fence and bear right when you come to another post without a sign about 300 yards up.
 A right turn (north) takes you up the Ridgeline trail and the Shaka Cave (The left turn takes you up to the Wave Cave).
 Three Sisters stands prominently to the northwest, so consider a few scenic pictures along the way.
 The tip of Turks Head pops up further to the west.
 Up the northern canyon looms West Boulder with its enigmatic hoodoos and a route to summit 5057.

 You are now at Carney Camp.
 If you enjoy old settlements, feel free to explore the area.
 There is an unnamed cross trail about the 1.5-mile mark.
 To confirm the turnoff location, you can head left (west) 20 yards to find a concrete basin with a pipe sticking out of the top.
 This bowl is one of Carney Camp’s water locations and was the life force of the miners.
-When you are ready, proceed due west from the basin, cross over Carney Springs trail, and you will find yourself on the primitive route to the Shaka Cave.
+When you are ready, proceed due east from the basin, cross over Carney Springs trail, and you will find yourself on the primitive route to the Shaka Cave.
 Downloading the Route Scout official route will make the final leg of the journey easier.

 Pass through the underbrush, mindful not to catch a thorn or two.
 Carefully navigate the boulders down through the wash at the center of the draw.
 The trail picks up on the eastern side and bears northeast.
 It isn’t overly hazardous, but watch your step for loose rocks and scree.
 There are definite ankle breakers, so be alert.
 Enjoy the walk while winding northeast through a small Saguaro forest as the elevation increases.
 The trail proceeds toward a small outcropping of rock that will begin to come into view.
 There are confusing game trails, so look for cairns as you scramble up the final section.
 Hook right and approach the entrance of the cave from the north.
 It isn’t easy to see until you are practically there.
 Traverse the bedrock “tongue” and look out for hidden rollers!
 First impressions - Shaka looks a bit like two lips from the “mouth” of the cave.
 Look up and go inside.